Budgeting for Employee Recognition

 Before digging into the actual budgeting exercise, it’s important to level-set on why you’re considering bringing in an employee recognition platform so you can contextualize your budget with a legitimate need and urgency.

 1. Recognized employees are more engaged employees.
-When employees feel acknowledged and appreciated by their place of work, they are more likely to develop the mental and emotional connections needed to be engaged.
-Learn more.
+When employees feel acknowledged and appreciated by their place of work, they are more likely to develop the mental and emotional connections needed to be engaged. 👉 Learn more about how recognition impacts engagement.

 2. Enhanced engagement leads to lower absenteeism and reduced turnover.
-Research has repeatedly shown that employees who feel valued are less likely to leave their employer.
-Learn more.
+Research has repeatedly shown that employees who feel valued are less likely to leave their employer. 👉 Learn more about how recognition reduces turnover.

 3. Employee recognition drives a stronger workplace culture.
-Besides incentivizing achievement, employee recognition gives employers the ability to reinforce behaviors they find valuable.
-Learn more.
+Besides incentivizing achievement, employee recognition gives employers the ability to reinforce behaviors they find valuable. 👉 Learn more how recognition transforms culture.

 4. Employee recognition is important for inclusion.
-Creating a workplace environment where employees feel valued, welcome, and comfortable will foster a sense of belonging, psychological safety, equity, and general well-being.
-Learn more.
+Creating a workplace environment where employees feel valued, welcome, and comfortable will foster a sense of belonging, psychological safety, equity, and general well-being. 👉 Learn more how recognition keeps teams connected.

 Building Your Budget